Pronunciation Help[02] Mouth Manglers, from Adam Rado’s English Learning Fun Site

 Note: Flash Player version 4 or newer required

-Minimal Pair Practice & Quizzes, Songs and Poems, Tongue Twisters
+Minimal Pair Practice & Quizzes, Songs and Poems, Tongue Twisters[15] Speaking, from Language and Learning Online (Monash)

 Listen and Repeat Podcast (Audio for ESL/EFL; divided into Songs, Jokes, Listen and Read Along, Cloze, and Selected MP3 Files)